tqandrade/snmp-fiberhome/README.md

 ## getOnuDistance()

 **Description:** Returns the distance traveled by the fiber to a particular ONU in the kilometer unit.
+If any of the input parameters is invalid, the return is `false`.

 **Function signature:**